jdlangs/RobotOS.jl/README.md

 `get_param`, `set_param`, `has_param`, and `delete_param` are all implemented
 in the `RobotOS` module with the same syntax as in rospy.

+## ROS Integration

+Since Julia code needs no prior compilation, it is possible to integrate very tightly and natively with a larger ROS system.
+Just make sure you:

+- Keep your code inside your ROS packages as usual.
+- Ensure your main .jl script is executable (e.g., `chmod a+x main.jl`) and has the hint to the Julia binary as the first line (`#!/usr/bin/env julia`).

+Now your Julia code will run exactly like any python script that gets invoked through `rosrun` or `roslaunch`.
+And since `include` takes paths relative to the location of the calling file, you can bring in whatever other modules or functions reside in your package from the single executable script.

+    #!/usr/bin/env julia
+    #main.jl in thebot_pkg/src
+    include("MyRobot/TheBot.jl")

+    using RobotOS
+    using TheBot
+    #...

 ## Full example

 This example demonstrates publishing a random `geometry_msgs/Point` message at 5 Hz.
 It also listens for incoming `geometry_msgs/Pose2D` messages and republishes them as Points.

+    #!/usr/bin/env julia

     using RobotOS
     usepkg("geometry_msgs", "Point", "Pose2D")